Yevgeniy-Olexandrenko/avr-ay-board/README.md

 # Hardware

-The '[schematic](/hardware/v1.3/AY-3-8912-Emulator-v1.3_Schematic.pdf)' of the device is quite simple.
+The [schematic](/hardware/v1.3/AY-3-8912-Emulator-v1.3_Schematic.pdf) of the device is quite simple.
 The heart of the emulator is a 8-bit ATmega series microcontroller, which runs at an overclocked frequency and performs low-level simulation of the sound chip.
 The rest of the device is three low-pass filters with a cutoff frequency of about 20 kHz, three communication interfaces and three output audio channels with analog signal waveform.

 ### Serial interface

 Pin|Name|Function
 -|-|-
-1|`GND`|Ground reference
+1|`GND`|Ground
 2|`VCC`|Power Supply (+5V)
 3|`TX`|Serial dada output (Speaker Input for AVR-AY) 4|`RX`|Serial Data Input